felipelobatodasilva/AWS-EMR-Sqoop-RDS/README.md

  <img src="https://user-images.githubusercontent.com/69978184/144757298-c7e9e9e2-f1b0-4423-bc6a-96d015ca9a75.png" width="800" height="400"/>

-it happens according to the error, due to lack of available instances, in other words The number of vCPUs for instance type m5.xlarge exceeds the EC2 service quota for that type.
+it happens according to the error, due to lack of available instances, in other words, the number of vCPUs for instance type m5.xlarge exceeds the EC2 service quota for that type.

 To fix this issue, you may request a [limit increase](https://aws.amazon.com/es/premiumsupport/knowledge-center/ec2-on-demand-instance-vcpu-increase/)

-You may see how much do you need by checking it in the Limits Calculator Section
+With Limits Calculator Section, you may see how much do you need for that

 <img src="https://user-images.githubusercontent.com/69978184/144757550-3b616bac-7eba-4a11-b8e0-eb7053e1a512.png" width="600" height="400"/>